 Let me tell you a quick little story.
 I LOVE my Grandpa, and I miss him dearly.
-I was living with him at the time of his passing, so it definitely hit really close to home.
-He was a prisoner of war during World War 2, and spent 2 years in a German prisoner of war camp.
-He was a pilot, and was shot down (that is how he got caught by the Germans).
+I was living with him when he passed away, so it was definitely a difficult time for me.
+He was a prisoner of war during World War II and spent 2 years in a German prisoner of war camp.
+He was a pilot and was shot down (that is how he got caught by the Germans).
 His story is CAPTIVATING.
-He could give a talk in church with zero preparation, and the whole congregation would be on the edge of their seats hanging on every word.
+Every time he would speak in public, the entire audience would be riveted, hanging on every word.
 Fortunately for myself, and for my entire family, my brother had the foresight to sit down with Grandpa and video his entire story.
+From the day he was shot down in Germany until he met my Grandma on the flight home from the war.
 A few months after he got the recording, my Grandpa passed away.
-Can you even imagine if my brother had thought to himself… oh I’ll do it this summer, when I have some more time, or just kept pushing it back a few more weeks?
+Can you even imagine if my brother had thought to himself… oh I’ll do it this summer when I have some more time.
+Or if he just kept pushing it back a few more weeks?
 These stories told in the absolute best way (by him), would have been lost forever.
-We have these recordings now, and can watch them whenever we want.
-We can show them to our children who can learn about history and their own family history from these amazing recordings!
+We have these recordings now and can watch them whenever we want.
+We can show them to our children who can learn about their own family history from these amazing recordings!
 You can watch his whole story here.

 So, this is my plea to you.
 Just start.
 Don’t wait.
 It’s so easy to get these stories down, and a lot of times with minimal cost and effort from you.
 Especially with the holidays coming up very soon, it will be a perfect time to sit down with your relatives and get all these stories, photos, and documents digitized!

 Everyone usually has their smartphone on them, right?
-The cameras on these phones are now sometimes even better than our actual cameras! and they are about a thousand times better than the old video cameras we had growing up, for sure!
-So, when you are all gathered together for the holidays, take your phone and your Grandparent into a small room.
+The cameras on these phones are now sometimes even better than our actual cameras!
+I mean, how many of you actually have a separate camera that you use on a regular basis?
+Our phones are about a thousand times better than the old video cameras we had growing up, for sure!
+So, when you are all gathered together for the holidays, take your phone and your Grandparent, parent, aunt, uncle, whomever into a small room.
 Attach your phone to a tripod like this one, and start recording!

 I’ve even put together a list of 20 questions to get the ball rolling, and find out some really fun things about their past!
 Download the list here.
-If you use a Moto Z to record your video, then you can just stick the projector mod on the back and let the whole family watch the videos you just recorded!
+Make sure you ask about all of your favorite stories to get them down.

-While everyone is together, it’s also a great time to scan all the photos and documents that you may have spread out through your individual families.
-Using a ScanSnap by Fujitsu is a super portable and quick way to get all that scanning done quickly and without having to connect to a computer at all!
+While everyone is already getting together, it’s also a great time to scan all the photos and documents that you may have spread throughout your individual families.
+Using a ScanSnap scanner by Fujitsu is a super portable and quick way to get all that scanning done quickly and without having to connect to a computer at all!

 Now that you know you already have most of the tools necessary to complete this task…go do it!
 Start today!
 You will NOT regret starting sooner, but you MAY regret waiting.